Translate

 Admissions

-At Leys Primary School, we welcome all parents who would like a tour of the school and a discussion about admission with the SLT Admissions Lead or Mrs Ainsworth the Office Manager.
+At Leys Primary School, we welcome all parents/carers who would like a tour of the school and a discussion about admission with Mrs Walters Admissions Lead or Mrs Ainsworth the Office Manager.

 Information concerning admission to LBBD primary schools can be found via the following link: